Quasi-geodesics in the Cannon-Thurston metric: Hyperbolic geometry and (extended) laminations

 \begin{proposition} Suppose that $(S_h, \Lambda)$ is a hyperbolic metric on $S$ together with a pair of suited measured laminations with bounded geometry.
 Then there is a constant $A_{\max}$ such that any rectangle $R$ with sides in the invariant laminations has measure at most $A_{\max}$. \end{proposition}

 \begin{proof} The vertical flow is measure preserving for rectangles.
-Let $R_z$ be the image of $R$ under the vertical flow at optimal height $z$, at which height $R_z$ is a square, in the intrinsic Cannon-Thurston metric on $\widetilde{S}_h \times \{ z \}$.
+Let $R_z$ be the image of $R$ under the vertical flow at optimal height $z$, at which height $R_z$ is a square, in the intrinsic Cannon--Thurston metric on $\widetilde{S}_h \times \{ z \}$.

 As the pair of laminations has bounded geometry, the Teichm\"uller geodesic determined by the pair of laminations is contained in a compact subset of moduli space.
-In particular, there are constants $Q$ and $c$ such that for all $z$, the intrinsic Cannon-Thurston metric on $\widetilde{S}_h \times \{ z \}$ is $(Q, c)$-quasi-isometric to $\ws_h$.
+In particular, there are constants $Q$ and $c$ such that for all $z$, the intrinsic Cannon--Thurston metric on $\widetilde{S}_h \times \{ z \}$ is $(Q, c)$-quasi-isometric to $\ws_h$.

 Every point in $\widetilde{S}_h$ is a bounded distance from an innermost non-rectangular region, hence every point in $\ws_h \times \{ z\}$ is a bounded distance from a non-rectangular region.
 As an innermost non-rectangular region cannot be contained in a square, there is an upper bound on the diameter of any square, and hence the measure of the square. \end{proof}